appbaseio/dejavu/README.md

 -   [x] Refactor codebase to improve hackability (Migrate to React 16+, ES6 syntax)
 -   [x] Ability to build (and test) search visually

-:sparkles: We just hit the 2.0.0 release:
+:sparkles: We just hit the 3.0.0 release:

 -   [x] Rewrite dejavu browser for high performance when browsing large datasets
--   [x] Support addition of custom analyzers, and updating index settings
+-   [x] Add support for browsing multiple indexes
+-   [x] Powerful filtering of data with field level facet based filters and a global search
+-   [x] Built on React v16.6 and future compatible with React v17
--   [x] Make editing of data experience more intuitive (in addition to the raw JSON, show a relevant UI field with validations)
+-   [x] A more intuitive data editing experience (in addition to the raw JSON, we now show a relevant UI field with validations)
--   [x] Connectors to dashboarding systems for a more flavored visualization experience.

 Roadmap beyond v3:

--   [ ] Improve coverage from 10% to 90%
+-   [ ] Improve test coverage
 -   [ ] Mobile friendly viewing and editing experience
--   [ ] Improve filtering support (add range filters, date filters)
+-   [ ] Additional filtering support (add range filters, date filters)

 ---